romsson/dragit/README.md

 ###`dragit.data`

-* `dragit.data`: is a time-cube defined as follows:
+* `dragit.data`: is a time-cube defined where each row are data points and columns time steps.

+Example:

 ```
 [ d0 [ t0 ] [ t1 ] ... [ tm ] ]